LoginRadius/engineering-portal/content/identity/iot-smart-authentication/index.md

 With LoginRadius' Smart and IoT Authentication, we wanted to offer a vastly convenient authentication method for the consumers of smart and IoT devices.
 A few other intentions include:

-**1. Streamlined consumer experience**: We do not want consumers to remember or enter credentials on their smart devices anymore.
+### 1. Streamlined consumer experience: We do not want consumers to remember or enter credentials on their smart devices anymore.
 Our QR code and link-based authentication methods make this possible.

-**2. Enhanced account security**: Because login links and QR codes are dynamically generated and sent over email or scanned via authenticated apps, we allow businesses to easily avoid all password-based hacking attempts.
+### 2. Enhanced account security: Because login links and QR codes are dynamically generated and sent over email or scanned via authenticated apps, we allow businesses to easily avoid all password-based hacking attempts.

-**3. Improved adaptive security**:  We allow businesses to access risk by tracking the failed login attempts.
+### 3. Improved adaptive security:  We allow businesses to access risk by tracking the failed login attempts.
 In return, they can take adaptive security measures like disabling login requests for a limited time.

-## Smart and IoT Authentication: How It Works
+## Smart and IoT Authentication: How It Works?

 LoginRadius supports two different methods for Smart and IoT Authentication.
 Here's how they work:

-**1. QR Code Based Login**: Consumers can authenticate themselves on the app by scanning the QR Code displayed on the smart or IoT device using their mobile app.
+### 1. QR Code Based Login: Consumers can authenticate themselves on the app by scanning the QR Code displayed on the smart or IoT device using their mobile app.

-**2. Link-Based Login**: Consumers can log in to an app by delegating the authentication to another device via a link on their registered email id.
+### 2. Link-Based Login: Consumers can log in to an app by delegating the authentication to another device via a link on their registered email id.
 Clicking on the link will automatically authenticate the consumer account on the device that initiated the login.

 Since emails are involved in the Link Based Login, LoginRadius also allows businesses to [personalize their consumer experience](https://www.loginradius.com/customer-experience-solutions/).

-**1. Email Personalization**: LoginRadius offers in-built, multilingual email templates for businesses to add or customize their messages based on their requirements.
+### 1. Email Personalization: LoginRadius offers in-built, multilingual email templates for businesses to add or customize their messages based on their requirements.

-**2. Email Settings**: LoginRadius allows businesses to set the login request limits for consumers and also manage the token expiry by restricting the validity of login links to ensure security.
+### 2. Email Settings: LoginRadius allows businesses to set the login request limits for consumers and also manage the token expiry by restricting the validity of login links to ensure security.

 [![Loginradius IOT Smart Authentication Datasheet](iot-smart-authentication-datasheet.png)](https://www.loginradius.com/resource/smart-iot-authentication-datasheet)

 ## Implementation and Deployment

 LoginRadius provides open-source web and mobile SDKs for utilizing its Smart and IoT Authentication feature.
 Developers can build off and modify the code based on their specific business requirements.